LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 For examples on how to use the IBM FHIR Client, look for tests like `com.ibm.fhir.client.test.mains.FHIRClientSample` from the `fhir-client` project in git.
 Additionally, the FHIR Client is heavilly used from our integration tests in `fhir-server-test`.

 ## 4.8 Using local references within request bundles
 Inter-dependencies between resources are typically defined by one resource containing a field of type `Reference` which contains an _external reference_<sup id="a5">[5](#f5)</sup> to another resource.
 For example, an `Observation` resource could reference a `Patient` resource via the Observation's `subject` field.
-The value that is stored in the `Reference-type` field (for example, `subject` in the case of the `Observation` resource) could be an absolute URL, such as `https://fhirserver1:9443/fhir-server/api/v4/Patient/12345`, or a relative URL (for example, `Patient/12345`).
+The value that is stored in the `Reference.reference` field (for example, `Observation.subject.reference` in the case of the `Observation` resource) could be an absolute URL, such as `https://fhirserver1:9443/fhir-server/api/v4/Patient/12345`, or a relative URL, such as `Patient/12345`.

-In order to establish a reference to a resource, you must first know its resource identifier.
+As described above, in order to establish a reference to a resource, you must first know its resource identifier.
 However, if you are using a request bundle to create both the referenced resource (`Patient` in this example) and the resource which references it (`Observation`), then it is impossible to know the `Patient`resource identifier before the request bundle has been processed (that is, before the new `Patient` resource is created).

-Thankfully, the HL7 FHIR specification defines a way to express a dependency between two resources within a request bundle by using a _local reference_<sup id="a6">[6](#f6)</sup>.
+Thankfully, the HL7 FHIR specification defines a way to express a dependency between two resources within a request bundle by using a _local identifier_ to identify the resource being referenced, and a _local reference_<sup id="a6">[6](#f6)</sup> to reference the resource via its local identifier.
 In the following example, a request bundle contains a `POST` request to create a new `Patient` resource, along with a `POST` request to create a new `Observation` resource that references that `Patient`:

 #### 4.8.0.1 Example 1: Observation references Patient via local reference
 ```